ASPAVELI Solution for infusion Ref.[49950] Active ingredients: Pegcetacoplan

 Absorption

 Pegcetacoplan is administered by subcutaneous infusion and gradually absorbed into the systemic circulation with a median Tmax between 108 and 144 hours (4.5 to 6.0 days) following a single subcutaneous dose to healthy volunteers.
-Steady-state serum concentrations following twice weekly dosing at 1 080 mg in patients with PNH were achieved approximately 4 to 6 weeks following the first dose and mean (CV) steady-state serum concentrations ranged between 655 (18.6) to 706 (15.1%) µg/mL in patients treated for 16 weeks.
-The bioavailability of a subcutaneous dose of pegcetacoplan is estimated to be 77% based on population PK analysis.
+Steady-state serum concentrations following twice weekly dosing at 1 080 mg in patients with PNH were achieved approximately 4 to 6 weeks following the first dose.
+In complement inhibitor-experienced patients (Study APL2-302) the geometric mean (CV) steady-state serum concentrations ranged between 655 (18.6) and 706 (15.1%) µg/mL in patients treated for 16 weeks.
+Steady-state concentrations in the patients (n=22) that continued to receive pegcetacoplan up to Week 48 were 623 µg/mL (39.7%), indicating sustainable therapeutic concentrations of pegcetacoplan through Week 48.
+In complement inhibitor-naïve patients (Study APL2-308) the geometric mean (CV) steady-state serum concentration at Week 26 was 744 µg/mL (25.5) with twice weekly dosing.
+The bioavailability of a subcutaneous dose of pegcetacoplan is estimated to be 76% based on population PK analysis.

 Distribution